Skip to main content

 About

 Paying for transportation is a financial burden for many Philadelphians.
-Travel costs create barriers to accessing employment opportunities, health care, social services, and more.
+Travel costs create barriers to accessing jobs, health care, social services, and more.

-Zero Fare will support free SEPTA transit for residents living near or below the poverty level.
+Zero Fare supports free SEPTA transit for residents living near or below the poverty level.
 The goals of this program are to:

 • Increase economic mobility.